recfldtkn-docs/recfldtkn-docs.github.io/content/docs/_index.md

 title: Introduction
 ---

-👋 Welcome to the demo of the Hugo Blox Documentation template!
+👋 Welcome to the documentation of RecFldTkn packages from processing multi-modality time-series data!

 <!--more-->

-This site is a demo of the Hugo Blox Documentation theme.
-For the full documentation on how to use this template, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).

 ## Next